 There are several points concerning clitic doubling that merit mention, at this juncture.
 The first point is that clitic doubling is not, generally speaking, optional; nor is it conditioned by nominal properties like animacy, definiteness, and/or specificity, in the general case.
-Clitic doubling in (18), for example, is entirely obligatory, irrespective of the properties of the doubled nominals.
-In languages where clitic doubling appears to be conditioned by such nominal properties-e.g. Porteño Spanish (19a-b)-it is likely not the clitic-doubling operation itself that is sensitive to these properties.
+Clitic doubling in (19), for example, is entirely obligatory, irrespective of the properties of the doubled nominals.
+In languages where clitic doubling appears to be conditioned by such nominal properties-e.g. Porteño Spanish (20a-b)-it is likely not the clitic-doubling operation itself that is sensitive to these properties.
 Instead, these properties regulate movement of the full noun phrase into a position from which clitic doubling is then both possible and obligatory (Diesing 1992, Merchant 2006, Sportiche 1998, a.o.).

-'''

-(19) a.
-Lai oían [a Paca / a la niña / a la gata]i.
-(Porteño Spanish) cl. hear.past.3pl a Paca / a the girl / a the cat 'They listened to Paca / the girl / the cat.'
+- (20) a.
+La_i oían [a Paca / a la niña / a la gata]i.
+(Porteño Spanish) CL hear.PAST.3pl A Paca / A the girl / A the cat 'They listened to Paca / the girl / the cat.' - b.
+(La_i) buscaban [a alguien que los ayudara]i.

-'''